What does POSM mean?

-Point of Sale Materials is advertising materials used by brands to convey their message or communicate information to the consumers at the point of sale.
+POSM is an acronym for Point of Sale Marketing or Point of Sale Materials and is used by brands to convey their message or communicate information to the consumers at the point of sale.
 It is usually adopted by the ‘Below the Line’ or BTL marketing campaigns.
 BTL marketing focuses and targets a specific segment of people- for instance, dropping leaflets in a particular area or putting up a banner at the bus stop.

 But before we dive into understanding POSM, you need to be familiar with two other terms- POP and POS.